Ye-Ji-Kim/NAVER-AI-RUSH-VISION/self_training/README.md

 # Spam classification

-Repo for training a baseline model for the AI Rush Spam classification challenge.
+Folder for training a model for the AI Rush Spam classification challenge.
 The model is just a simple ResNet50v2 model.
-We first fine-tune the last layer a few epochs and then train the full model until convergence.
-Note that the dataset has unlabeled data, but to train the baseline model we only use the labeled data.
+We first fine-tune the last layer a few epochs and then train the full model until convergence. **Note that the dataset has unlabeled data, I use this data by self-training method in this model.**

 ## Important notes
 1. The function that's bind to NSML infer needs to output a dataframe with the two columns `filename` and `y_pred`,